bitcoin/bitcoin/doc/timestamping.md

 The resulting hex string is the transaction ID of the timestamping tx.
 Your data is now sent to the network, and will be recorded permanently in the blockchain as soon as that transaction is confirmed.
-As soon as the next Crowncoin block is merge-mined with a valid Crowncoin block, there will even be a "hash link" between your data and the Crowncoin blockchain.
+As soon as the next Crown block is merge-mined with a valid Crown block, there will even be a "hash link" between your data and the Crown blockchain.
 See also [1].

   [1] https://www.domob.eu/blog/2015/0225-NameStamp.php